murchandamus/bips/bip-update-process.md

     the authors are still active in the community and still considers their idea worth pursuing.
 On the other hand, proposals that appear stale may be tested and cleared out after only one year which should achieve the main goal of the original rule.
-[^abandoned]: **Why was the Abandoned Status introduced?**
+[^closed]: **Why was the Closed Status introduced?**
     Previously, the process had Deferred, Obsolete, Rejected, Replaced, and Withdrawn which all meant some flavor of "work has stopped on this".
 The many statuses complicated the process, may have contributed to process fatigue, and may have resulted in BIPs’ statuses not being maintained well.
-The author of this BIP feels that all of the aforementioned can be represented by _Abandoned_ without significantly impacting the information quality of the overview table.
+The author of this BIP feels that all of the aforementioned can be represented by _Closed_ without significantly impacting the information quality of the overview table.
     Where the many Status variants provided minuscule additional information, the simplification is more valuable and the Changelog section now collects specific details.
 [^acceptance]: **Why does the BIP repository no longer track adoption?**